 I would just make sure you don’t overdo it on the cycling and monitor it to see how you go.
 If you notice your legs starting to bulk up, I would stop and focus on the walking/running.

-Pump classes are also fine and I don’t think you will bulk up doing pump class as it is a VERY high rep and usually pretty light-weight.
+Pump classes are also fine, and I don’t think you will bulk up doing pump class as it is VERY high rep and usually pretty light-weight.

 I think most dancing should be fine.
 But again, I would just monitor it and see how your body responds.
-I personally love dancing and if you love it, I would definitely do it!
+I love dancing, and if you love it, I would definitely do it!

-If you have any questions, feel free to ask below xx
+If you have any more questions, feel free to ask in the comment section!